neri78/superclass-singapore-2022/README.md

 ## Hands-On Activities

 During the unstructured time in between presentations from the Twilio team, we encourage you to choose your own adventure and take on one (or all!) of the hands-on activities below, depending on your own goals for Superclass.
-While knowledge is its own reward, it’s not the only one you’ll gain from completing these activities.
-Every hands-on activity you complete during Superclass improves your chances of winning a super-sweet prize in a drawing at the end of Superclass!

 If you do not have a Twilio Account.
 That is your first activity.